How & When to Prune Hydrangeas

 The timing of pruning hydrangeas depends largely on whether they bloom on old wood, new wood, or both.
 Each type has unique growth characteristics that dictate the best time for pruning, ensuring the health of the plant, maximizing its flowering potential, and making it easier to arrange hydrangeas beautifully in the garden or as cut flowers.

-Hydrangeas that bloom on new wood, such as Hydrangea paniculata (PeeGee hydrangea) and Hydrangea arborescens (Annabelle hydrangea), produce flowers on stems that grow during the current season.
-Pruning these varieties is best done in late winter or early spring before new growth begins.
-This timing promotes vigorous new stems and ensures abundant blooms for the season.
+Hydrangeas that flower on new wood—such as Hydrangea paniculata (PeeGee hydrangea) and Hydrangea arborescens (Annabelle hydrangea)—develop blooms on stems that emerge during the current growing season.
+Because of this growth pattern, pruning hydrangeas in spring or late winter is ideal, as it stimulates fresh shoots and encourages abundant flowering throughout the season.

 How to Prune Hydrangeas?